Webshop & Wordpress free hosting

 $query = new WP_Query( $args );

-to perform complex taxonomy queries.
+• Performing Complex Taxonomy Queries: WordPress supports hierarchical taxonomies like categories and tags.
+You can leverage the tax_query parameter in WP_Query to perform complex taxonomy queries.
 This allows you to fetch posts that belong to specific categories, tags, or custom taxonomies.
-Here’s an example that retrieves posts tagged with “technology” or “science” and belonging to the “news” category:$args = array(
+Here’s an example that retrieves posts tagged with “technology” or “science” and belonging to the “news” category:

 'post_type' => 'post',